JezuzLizard/Public-BO2-Mods/GriefFix/readme.md

 Added empty lobby restart

-**Team Balancing:**
+## Team Balancing:

 Picks a team for a player on join based on how many players are on each team

 CIA/Inmates are the default team if teams are equal

-**Game Start Delay and Quota:**
+## Game Start Delay and Quota:

-adjustable wait time
+Adjustable wait time

-adjustable quota
+Adjustable quota

-either the wait time and quota can be fully disabled by changing the value of 1 variable each
+Either the wait time and quota can be fully disabled by changing the value of 1 variable each

-**Randomized Game Settings:**
+## Randomized Game Settings:

-can be turned off by disabling the corresponding variables
+Can be turned off by disabling the corresponding variables

 **defaults:**